 - Claims raising competition law violations as a defense, for example as a reaction to a complex commercial dispute;

 - Class petitions, defending companies and individuals in a private competition litigation;

 - Coordinating competition law damages claims across multiple jurisdictions.

 Businesses may initiate anti-trust action when competitors abuse dominant position and help in mergers and agreements among legal entities.
 Broad range of anti-trust/competition law matters, includes:

-- Pre-Merger notification and Merger Control issues in India and outside India
+- Pre-Merger notification and Merger Control issues

 - Anti-trust audits and compliance programs/ cartel investigations

 - Commercial agreements including complex IPR licensing issues